bewchabbacc/docker-environments/sa_site/README.md

 Do a 'tail -f' of the log file there to see the logs in real time.

+### Coding

+To start coding just go in docker-environments/sa_site/sa_site_v2.
+There you have the source code in a Git repo and you can work as you usually do.

+Create branches, push out code, create PR.
+It's business as usual.

+Your code is automatically synced with the Docker container and your changes will appear live.

 ### Testing for Production ###

 Notice how you ran `vagrant ssh dev` to access the 'dev' machine.
 This is